2022 World Cup qualifying: All you need to know

 What is it?

-The process by which UEFA's 55 member associations will be whittled down to 13 teams for the 2022 final tournament in Qatar.
-Matches will span just over a year, from March 2021 to March 2022.Official FIFA regulations
+The process by which UEFA's 55 member associations were whittled down to 13 teams for the 2022 final tournament in Qatar.

-Teams will be split into ten groups of five or six (the four teams who reached the 2021 UEFA Nations League finals – Belgium, France, Italy, Spain – will be in the smaller groups).
-The ten group winners qualify for the World Cup.
+Teams were split into ten groups of five or six (the four teams who reached the 2021 UEFA Nations League finals – Belgium, France, Italy, Spain – were in the smaller groups).
+The ten group winners qualified for the World Cup.

 The groups were determined by a draw in Zurich on 7 December 2020.